Alexander3717/MeetLandingPage/README.md

 Here, by using the same color at both ends of the gradient, you create a single-color overlay.
 Because `background-image` layers "images" in the order you specify them, the tint sits on top of the image.

-I also learned that if you need to center an image and crop it symmetrically when the viewport gets too narrow, you have to:
+I also learned that if you need to center an image and crop its sides symmetrically when the viewport gets too narrow, you have to:

+- give image `max-width: none`
-- center the image within its container
+- horizontally center the image within its container
-- center the container itself
+- horizontally center the container itself
 - apply `overflow: hidden` to that container

 Without `overflow: hidden`, the cropping becomes uneven for some reason.